 General characteristics of nursing student

-About 30 undergraduate nursing students participated in the study and consisted of 14 (53/3%) women and 16 (46%) men.
-The average age of participants was 21 years (22/17 5/28).
+About 30 undergraduate nursing students participated in the study.
+The average age of participants were 21 years (22.17 5.28).
 Of them, 93.3% had not attended an ethics workshop.

 Effects of teaching nursing ethics by game on moral sensitivity

 The results of the test of moral sensitivity are shown in Table 2.
-The mean score of gender sensitivity was 66/43 ± 5/85 for female students and 62/94 ± 7/5 for male students.
-There was no significant difference between gender and student moral sensitivity scores using the chi-square test (p = 0/06).
-For the different dimensions of moral sensitivity, the highest scores were for knowing how to communicate with the patient, using ethical concepts in moral decision-making and charity.
+The mean score of gender sensitivity was 66.43 ± 5.85 for female students and 62.94 ± 7.5 for male students.
+There was no significant difference between gender and student moral sensitivity scores using the chi-square test (p = 0.06).
+For the different dimensions of moral sensitivity, the highest scores were knowing how to communicate with the patient, using ethical concepts in moral decision-making and expressing benevolence.
 Comparison of the total score of emotional sensitivity before and after intervention based on the paired t-test showed a significant statistical relationship (p = 0/02).
-Before intervention, the majority of students obtained average moral sensitivity scores and after the 17 sessions, the ethic sensitivity score of students had increased to moderate or high levels (Table 3).
+Before intervention, the majority of students obtained average moral sensitivity scores and after the 17 sessions, the ethic sensitivity score of students increased to moderate or high levels (Table 3).

-Satisfaction of nursing students for ethics game
+Satisfaction of nursing students in ethics game

 At the end of the nursing ethics course, repeated measure ANOVA was used to measure student satisfaction with the games.
-The average level of student satisfaction score (total of 5) in each session was more than 4.4 (Table 3)..
-The level of satisfaction is shown in Figure 1.As seen, card sorting and drawing or art production earned the highest scores from students and role playing, Talk-in-pairs, hot seat, health travel and debates ranked next in order.
-Because there was no sphericity between meanings, the Greenhouse-Geisser correction was used and showed no significant trend between the means of the sessions (p = 0/66; Table 4).
+The average level of student satisfaction score (total of 5) in each session was more than 4.4 (Table 3). .As seen, card sorting and drawing or art production earned the highest scores from students and role playing, Talk-in-pairs, hot seat, health travel and debates ranked next in that order.
+Because there was no Sphericity between meanings, the Greenhouse-Geisser correction was used and showed no significant trend between the means of the sessions (p = 0.66; Table 4).

 Discussion

-The purpose of this study was to determine the effect of teaching professional ethics to nursing students using games as a teaching aid during the nursing ethics course.

 The purpose of this study was to determine the impact of using games on Iranian nursing student's moral sensitivity.
 The total score for moral sensitivity before and after intervention showed statistically significant changes.
-The range of moral sensitivity scores of nursing students fell into the medium and high ranges (93/3% to 96/7%), which indicates the positive effects of the use of games during nursing ethics.
+The range of moral sensitivity scores of nursing students fell into the medium and high ranges (93.3% to 96.7%), which indicates positive effects of the use of games during nursing ethics.
 Teaching professional ethics principles in terms of awareness of how to communicate with the patient and the use of ethical concepts in moral decisions had a positive effect.